Merrell Trail Glove 5 Review

 It is important to note that while these two share a name, they are very different shoes.
 The knit upper of the Trail Glove 5 3D affords a lighter, sock-like feel compared to the regular laced version.
 But we found the 3D very difficult to size properly, with our normal size feeling nearly two-sizes too big — we highly suggest trying these on in a shop before purchasing.

-The Trail Glove is a versatile running shoe.
+The Trail Glove 5 is a versatile running shoe.
 The merits of its construction are highlighted on uneven mountain trails, and the shoe has a low-profile design that is lightweight and airy, keeping feet cool over miles of pavement.
-However well it ran, it was difficult for us to rationalize the concept behind Merrell's Barefoot 2 design.
+However well it runs, it is difficult for us to rationalize the concept behind Merrell's Barefoot 2 design.

-The midsole puts pressure on the inside of the foot that made us want to pronate and land on that "sweet spot" of the forefoot between the fourth and fifth toes.
-But for those of us who already have a comfortable amount of pronation in our gait, we found ourselves pushing back against it, and actually supronating — something that is not a normal part of our running posture.
-We believe it is important for a minimalist shoe to get out of the way and allow us to run naturally, not dictate through design how natural should feel, since we each have our own individual way of running — a way that is natural to our individual design, not the design of a shoe.
+The midsole puts pressure on the inside of the foot, making us want to pronate and land on that "sweet spot" of the forefoot between the fourth and fifth toes.
+But for those of us who already have a comfortable amount of pronation in our gait, we found ourselves pushing back against it, and actually supinating — something that is not a normal part of our running posture.
+We believe it is important for a minimalist shoe to get out of the way and allow the user to run naturally, not dictate through design how natural should feel — since we each have our own individual way of running, a way that is natural to our individual design, not the design of a shoe.

 The Merrell website notes that this shoe fits 1/2 size larger than their normal sizing.
 We found this to be consistent in our testing, and ran in a US 8 (EU 41.5) rather than a US 8.5 (EU 42.)
 But make sure to check their size chart for the proper conversion — one half-size in US does not always correlate directly to one-half size in EU.